samlynndavis/Bodiless-JS-Chris/packages/bodiless-documentation/doc/Development/Guides/IntroToBodilessConcepts.md

 A few things to note:

-01. The whole page, _including the layout_, is wrapped in the `Page` component from `gatsby-theme-bodiless`.
+01. The whole page is wrapped in the `Page` component from `gatsby-theme-bodiless`.
 This encapsulates the editing framework.
 01. A page query incorporating two fragments (also defined in `gatsby-theme-bodiless`) ensures that Bodiless is able to find and load content for the page.